jaskim9824/TimeTableGenerator/README.md

 The course elements are placed on the page with an absolute vertical position which is derived from the "Hrs From" cell in Excel (which becomes an attribute in the corresponding object).
 The height of the course element is derived from the difference between the "Hrs From" and "Hrs To" entries in the Excel file.

+If two or more courses are available at the same time on the same day, the courses that are overlapping have their width reduced and are relatively positioned so that they do not overlap.

 This project requires Python 3.6 or higher.